Russia, Australia, Serbia, Britain into ATP Cup quarters - NBC Sports

-SYDNEY (AP) Daniil Medvedev helped Russia to a 3-0 sweep of its pool matches to join Australia, Serbia and Britain in the quarterfinals of the inaugural ATP Cup on Tuesday.
+SYDNEY — Daniil Medvedev helped Russia to a 3-0 sweep of its pool matches to join Australia, Serbia and Britain in the quarterfinals of the inaugural ATP Cup on Tuesday.

 Medvedev clinched victory against Norway by beating Casper Ruud 6-3, 7-6 (6) in Perth.
 Karen Khachanov had already routed Victor Durasovic 6-2, 6-1.